wp-plugins/contact-form-manager/readme.txt

 We are using 2 types of captcha in the contact form

-    Standard captcha
+    Simple image verification

-    reCaptcha
+    Recaptcha

 If you are using the standard captcha, you need GD and FreeType library installed on your server.

-If you are using the reCaptcha, please make sure that you have configured the public key and private key.
+If you are using the recaptcha, please make sure that you have configured the public key and private key.

 = 10.
 Site Admin is not receiving any mail using the contact form =